 The nine-month fellowship program is relational and experiential.
 The program evolves every year based on the needs of fellows and the field.
 Current concepts and discussion topics include:

 - Shifting the Flow of Capital & Power

 - Frameworks for a Just and Resilient Economy

 JEI Team, Faculty and Facilitators

-Akaya Windwood (Third Act); Deb Nelson (Just Economy Institute); Esther Park (Cienega Capital and #NoRegrets Initiative); Joel Solomon (Renewal Funds); Tina Beck (Just Economy Institute); Keoni Lee (Hawai’i Investment Ready); Yichen Feng (LUNAR and Center for Economic Democracy); Aisha Nyandoro (Springboard To Opportunities and Magnolia Mother’s Trust).
+Akaya Windwood (Third Act and The New Universal); Deb Nelson (Just Economy Institute); Esther Park (Cienega Capital and #NoRegrets Initiative); Joel Solomon (Renewal Funds); Tina Beck (Just Economy Institute); Keoni Lee (Hawai’i Investment Ready); Yichen Feng (LUNAR and Center for Economic Democracy); Aisha Nyandoro (Springboard To Opportunities and Magnolia Mother’s Trust).

-Upcoming presenters/educators include: Deborah Frieze (Boston Impact Initiative); Sallie Calhoun and Esther Park (#NoRegrets Initiative); Rajasvini Bhansali (Solidaire Network); Farhad Ebrahimi (Chorus Foundation); Robert Trent Vinson (Woodson Institute for African American and African Studies); Dana Bezerra and Donna Daniels (Heron Foundation); Akaya Windwood (Third Act); Dawn McGee (Goodworks Ventures); Ruth Shaber (Tara Health Foundation); and other financial activists.
+Upcoming presenters/educators include: Deborah Frieze (Boston Impact Initiative); Sallie Calhoun and Esther Park (#NoRegrets Initiative); Rajasvini Bhansali (Solidaire Network); Farhad Ebrahimi (Chorus Foundation); Robert Trent Vinson (Woodson Institute for African American and African Studies); Dana Bezerra and Donna Daniels (Heron Foundation); Akaya Windwood (Third Act and The New Universal); Dawn McGee (Goodworks Ventures); Ruth Shaber (Tara Health Foundation); and other financial activists.